jgravois/presentations/devsummit/2017/github/presentation.md

 3. what is a branch
 4. what is a commit
 5. files on disk change when you check out a different branch
+6. you can switch back and forth between terminal git and a UI

 you can commit directly on the website